-The Associate in Science degree (A.S.) in Pharmacy Management prepares students for a career as a pharmacy technician specialist.
+The Associate in Science (A.S.) degree in Clinical Pharmacy Technology prepares students for a career as a pharmacy technician specialist.
 The curriculum, which focuses on management skills and knowledge of higher-level pharmaceuticals, prepares graduates for employment in hospital settings.

 Students can enroll directly into the A.S. degree program or transition from the Pharmacy Technician Applied Technology Diploma (ATD) program.

 A.S. graduates are eligible to apply for the Pharmacy Technician Certification Board Examination.

 Graduates are prepared for entry-level employment in hospitals, long-term care facilities, drug stores, drug manufacturers, wholesale drug houses and health maintenance organizations.
 Opportunities for pharmacy managers are expected to grow through the year 2019.
-In 2011, the mean hourly wage for pharmacy managers in Florida was $13.10 per hour.
+In 2011, the mean hourly wage for clinical pharmacy technicians in Florida was $13.10 per hour.

 In order to be considered for admission into the Associate in Science Degree Program in Pharmacy Management, students must: